 - Hatogayashi Sauce yaki udon (鳩ケ谷市ソース焼きうどん） : Saitama Prefecture - Pork, cabbage, beansprouts, onion, carrot and udon noodles fried in a Worcestershire based sauce.

 - Kameyama Miso yaki udon (亀山みそ焼きうどん) : Mie Prefecture - Pork, cabbage, onions and udon noodles stir fried in a red miso sauce.

 - Horumon yaki udon (ホルモン焼きうどん) : Hyogo Prefecture - Yakiudon made with "horumon" offal and stir fried in salt, pepper and soy sauce.

 - Kim Toma yaki udon (キムトマ焼きうどん) : Gunma Prefecture - Udon with kimchi and tinned tomatoes

-And since 2011, there is an event called "National yaki udon Summit (全国焼うどんサミット)" where yaki udons from different regions compete.
+And since 2011, there has been an event called the "National Yaki Udon Summit (全国焼うどんサミット)" where yaki udon recipes from different regions compete.

 It might come as a surprise that this even is a pretty big deal, Japanese people take food very seriously you know!